chrisbodger/veincam2019/Administration/Communications/Feedback and Action Items from Audit 2.md

 ### Governance
 * Get governance and hardware members involved in software development to speed up process.
    - Probably don't need to given current software progress.
-Alex may get involved in tidying up front end and landing page webside==te
+Alex may get involved in tidying up front end and landing page website

 * Add justification, method comparison and risk analysis for each major decision made based on the ConOps risk analysis matrix.